ThallingerLab/LDA2/README.md

 In the toInstall directory of the source code folder, the LipidDataAnalyzer.jar will be created.
 The application can be started by executing the LipidDataAnylzer.bat.
+If a version of Java other than Java 1.8 is active on your PC, please replace “java” in LipidDataAnalyzer.bat with the direct path to the Java 1.8 executable, e.g. C:\Java\jdk1.8.0_202\bin\java.exe

 For starting LDA out of Eclipse, right-click on the LDA project and select "Properties".
 In the appearing pop-up, click in the left menu tree on "Java Build Path", select the tab "Libaries", and click on "Add JARs...".
 Navigate to the "natives" directory in your project and open the corresponding directory (linux64, mac or windows64), and all jar files in this directory to your library path.

 Code for MS/MS spectra interpretation:
 The code primarily responsible for the MS/MS spectra interpretation can be found in